Hyperlite Mountain Gear Daybreak

 I spent a lot of time writing this story, so if you enjoyed it, please consider giving it a share using one of the buttons below, and leave a comment or question at the bottom of this story.
 I’d really appreciate it.

-See my picks for the seven best hiking daypacks and all of my reviews of daypacks I like, and my “5 Tips For Buying the Right Backpack” (which applies to daypacks), plus all of my reviews of hiking gear at The Big Outside.
+See my picks for the eight best hiking daypacks and all of my reviews of daypacks I like, and my “5 Tips For Buying the Right Backpack” (which applies to daypacks), plus all of my reviews of hiking gear at The Big Outside.

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See categorized menus of all of my reviews at my Gear Reviews page.